Case Study: How Big is the Gap Between Male and Female Athlete Performance in Show Jumping?

 So, where is the separation coming from?
 Or, are women just bridging the gap?

 If we separate by circuit (American vs. European), we can start to see a difference.
-In Europe, men and women average very similar scores, and in fact, women actually produce a slightly better faults average than men: 4.37 vs. 4.42.
+In Europe, men and women average exceptionally similar scores: 4.61 (male) vs. 4.62 (female).
 However, there is a larger gap in finish position.
-Men competing in Europe average a finish position within the top 28, while women average a finish position of 30.
+Men competing in Europe average a finish position within the top 27, while women average a finish position of 29.
 That would lead one to believe that women are riding with the same degree of accuracy as men, but the men in Europe are riding slightly faster across the board.

 As level of competition increases, the difference between male and female performance decreases.
 In other words, the numbers affirm that talent supersedes gender in show jumping sport.
 If you can ride, you can ride!
-At the CSI5* level in the U.S., male and female finish position are separated by just 0.52 (Men: 22.09; Women: 22.61).
-In Europe, this separation is doubled: 20.34 vs. 21.30.
+At the CSI5* level in the U.S., male and female average faults is identicaI, and finish position is separated by just 0.451 (Men: 21.863; Women: 21.412).
+In Europe, this separation is more than tripled: 20.292 vs. 21.719 (finish position).
+The disparity is average faults is also much greater: 4.60 vs. 4.71.

 Equestrian sport is the only sport in the Olympic Games in which men and women compete as equals.
 The numbers show that this is justified—and it’s closer than you might have thought.